 If you can summon up the will-power, then stop smoking for the next couple of months.
 Or at least cut back.
 That’s not an easy ask at a time of such significant stress, but your lung’s immune system will appreciate the break.

-This section is relevant if you do start to feel unwell, unlike the ones above which are helpful to do now before you feel unwell, in case you feel unwell.
+This is relevant if you do start to feel unwell, unlike the tips above which are helpful to do now, before you feel unwell.

-If your body is trying to mobilise its resources to fight the virus, the last thing it wants to do is digest a heavy meal.
-The body will likely tell you that it isn’t hungry.
-Listen to this message, just like the other messages it will give you (exercise less and sleep more).
+If your body is trying to mobilise resources to fight the virus, the last thing it wants to do is digest a heavy meal.
+The body will tell you that it isn’t hungry.
+Listen to this message, just like the other messages your body will give you (exercise less and sleep more).

 You may have to resist the pressure of family members who tell you that ‘you need to keep your strength up’.
 Most of the time, that pressure comes from the basic human need of a loved one to be doing something for you.